ZahirOUN/SlotMachine-German/README.md

 This is a very short slot machine game.
 You can adapt it to your needs.

-Why did I do that?
+Why did I make that?
 Because there is no slot machine for leaarning purpose in Internet.
 Just Random wheels, and they don't work for this purpose.